Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### SharpHound

-SharpHound is the C# collector that runs right on a Windows target, and it is the one Defender is quick to flag, so do not be surprised when it gets caught as malware the moment it touches disk.
+SharpHound is the C# collector that runs right on a Windows target, and it is the one Defender is quick to flag, so don't be surprised when it gets caught as malware the moment it touches disk.
 You can grab it from [SpecterOps' GitHub releases](https://github.com/SpecterOps/SharpHound/releases).

-To get it onto the box, open a session on the domain controller with evil-winrm using the same credentials you already have.
+To get it onto the box, open a session on the domain controller with `evil-winrm` using the same credentials you already have.

 `evil-winrm -i [DC] -u '[USERNAME]' -p '[PASSWORD]'`

 ![evil-winrm session opened against the domain controller](/assets/images/bloodhound/4.png)

-*evil-winrm gives you a proper interactive session on the domain controller, all from the credentials you started with.*
+*evil-winrm gives you an interactive session on the domain controller, using the credentials you started with.*

 From inside that session, upload SharpHound to the target.